jomihaka/dxvk-poe-hack/README.md

 # THIS IS OBSOLETE
 Since dxvk commit c3b542878c99b701f8f52e9e7a6b9a340421ba84 this patch isn't needed.
-You can just use config option dxvk.useAsyncPipeCompiler in official builds (0.72+) for the exact same thing.
+See [config](https://github.com/doitsujin/dxvk/wiki/Configuration) for how to use async compilation

 # What?
 A hack for dxvk to not stall the rendering thread when compiling shaders.
 This "solves" shader compilation stutter, with the downside of graphical glitches.
 Depends heavily on what the game does with the shaders: could work on some games fine and others will be horribly broken.